create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 In the above example, when the *start* inputOnly field is sent the start () function is executed.

-### Parameter Passing and the InputOnly Field Function
+### Parameter Passing and the inputOnly and inputOutput Field Function

-When a Script node receives an inputOnly field, a corresponding method in the file specified in the *url* field of the Script node is called, which has two arguments.
-The value of the inputOnly field is passed as the first argument and timestamp of the inputOnly field is passed as the second argument.
-The type of the value is the same as the type of the inputOnly field and the type of the timestamp is **SFTime**.
+When a Script node receives an inputOnly or inputOutput field, a corresponding method in the file specified in the *url* field of the Script node is called, which has two arguments.
+The value of the inputOnly or inputOutput field is passed as the first argument and timestamp of the inputOnly field is passed as the second argument.
+The type of the value is the same as the type of the inputOnly field and the type of the timestamp is **Number**.
+The unit of the timestamp is Seconds.

 ### initialize () Method